 Obviously, student loans have for a long time been a substantial part of the financial assistance package for a lot of most students.
 Over half (52%) of future business school students interviewed by GMAC in 2016 pointed out that financial loans were going to be an important component of their financial resources.
 Other sources they mentioned that helped paying for their academic education were including personal savings, grants, fellowships, and scholarships.

-The study shows that around 19% of business school graduates are “very or extremely” worried about their potential to repay their student loan debt.
+The study shows that around 19% of business school graduates are “very to extremely” worried about their potential to repay their student loan debt.
 Check also this article about getting an online education degree (a course in discipline!)

 Of all the research participants who still have to pay back their loans, GMAC reported last January that half (49%) stated that they expected no problems about doing so, and about one third (34%) declared to be somewhat concerned about their ability to pay off their student loans determined by their present financial circumstances, and 19% of all graduates claimed they were very or extremely concerned.